 creditors;

-d. if at a special general meeting of members a resolution is passed by a
+d. if, at a special general meeting of members, a resolution is passed by a

-majority of the members present at the meeting that he/she be removed
+majority of the members present at the meeting where quorum is met that he/she be removed

 from office;

 e. on death;

-provided that if any vacancy shall occur for any reason in this paragraph contained, the Board of Directors by majority vote, may, by appointment, fill the vacancy with a member of the corporation.
-The individual appointed to the vacant board seat will only do so until the next general meeting, at which time the position will be open for election by all the corporation members.
+provided that if any vacancy shall occur for any reason in this paragraph contained, the Board of Directors by majority vote, where quorum is met, may, by appointment, fill the vacancy with a member of the corporation.
+The individual appointed to the vacant board seat will only do so until the next annual general meeting, at which time the position will be open for election by all the corporation members.

-10. Meetings of the Board of Directors may be held at any time and place to be determined by the directors provided that 48 hours written notice of such meeting shall be given, other than by mail, to each director.
+10. Meetings of the Board of Directors may be held at any time and place to be determined by the directors, provided that 48 hours written notice of such meeting shall be given, other than by mail, to each director.
 Notice by mail shall be sent at least 14 days prior to the meeting.
 There shall be at least one (1) meeting per year of the Board of Directors.
 No error or omission in giving notice of any meeting of the Board of Directors or any adjourned meeting of the Board of Directors of the corporation shall invalidate such meeting or make void any proceedings taken thereat and any director may at any time waive notice of any such meeting and may ratify, approve and confirm any or all proceedings taken or had thereat.
 Each director is authorized to exercise one (1) vote.

-If all the directors of the Corporation consent thereto generally or in respect of a particular meeting, a director may participate in a meeting of the board or of a committee of the board by means of such conference telephone or other communications facilities as permit all persons participating in the meeting to hear each other, and a director participating in such a meeting by such means is deemed to be present at the meeting.
+If all the directors of the Corporation consent thereto, generally or in respect of a particular meeting, a director may participate in a meeting of the board or of a committee of the board by means of such conference telephone or other communications facilities as permit all persons participating in the meeting to hear each other, and a director participating in such a meeting by such means is deemed to be present at the meeting.

 A resolution in writing, signed by all the directors entitled to vote on that resolution at a meeting of directors or committee of directors, is as valid as if it had been passed at a meeting of directors or committee of directors.

+Proposed rewrite of last part of section 10:

-Minutes of each Board of Directors meeting shall be prepared within 30 days of the meeting, by the secretary (or other officer appointed by the president) and sent to the attendees for approval (by signature, to be forwarded back to the secretary by mail or fax) by those in attendance to that meeting.
-Board of director members must return their corrections and/or approval signature of the minutes within 30 days of receipt.
+Minutes of each Board of Directors meeting shall be prepared within 30 days of the meeting, by the secretary (or other officer appointed by the president) and sent to the attendees for approval (by email correspondence, where email correspondence is considered equivalent to being signed by the attendee) by those in attendance to that meeting.
+Board of director members must return their corrections and/or approval of the minutes within 10 days of receipt.

 11. The directors shall serve as such without remuneration and no director shall directly or indirectly receive any profit from his position as such; provided that a director may be paid reasonable expenses incurred by him in the performance of his duties.
 Nothing herein contained shall be construed to preclude any director from serving the corporation as an officer or in any other capacity and receiving compensation therefor.